-Item Symbol Description 1 - Parameters (home) 55759/2-2- The Parameters screen is the Flight 60T's default screen.
+Item Symbol Description 1 - Parameters (home) 56769/V-7- The Parameters screen is the Flight 60's default screen.
 Display switches automatically to Parameters from the other screens if not operated for 30 seconds.
 Use the Parameters button to toggle between the numeric and the graphic displays.
-2 - Manual Breath Å Delivers a user initiated manual inflation.